billlidc/Data-Structures/lectures/lecture15.md

 <script type="text/javascript" src="https://cdnjs.cloudflare.com/ajax/libs/mathjax/2.7.4/MathJax.js?config=TeX-AMS_HTML-full"></script>

-## 15. Binary Trees (Binary Search Trees)
+# 15. Binary Trees (Binary Search Trees)

-### Overview
+## Overview

-- Binary Trees combines the advantage of both ordered arrays and LinkedLists.
+- Binary Trees combines the advantage of both **ordered arrays** and **LinkedLists**.

     1. Ordered Array
         - Using Binary Search, search in $O(\log n)$

     2. LinkedList
         - insert: $O(1)$
         - delete: $O(1)$

-### Binary Trees Terminology
+## Binary Trees Terminology

-- Root: The node at the top of the tree.
+- **Root**: The node at the top of the tree.

-- Parent: When any node (except the root) has exactly one edge running upward to another node.
+- **Parent**: When any node (except the root) has exactly one edge running upward to another node.
 The node above is called parent of the node.

-- Child: Any node may have one or more lines running downward to other nodes.
+- **Child**: Any node may have one or more lines running downward to other nodes.
 These nodes below the given node called its children.

-- Leaf: A node that has no children is called a leaf.
+- **Leaf**: A node that has no children is called a leaf.
 There can be only one root in a tree but there can be many leaves.

-- Level/Height: the level of a particular node refers to how many generations the node is from the root.
+- **Level/Height**: the level of a particular node refers to how many generations the node is from the root.
 The root is at level and its children are at level 1 and so on.
     - Count the number of edges
         - Empty binary tree has height of 0.
         - Binary Tree with only the root has height of 0.

-- Balanced vs. unbalanced
+- Balanced v.s.
+Unbalanced

 - A binary tree has nodes that contain a data element, a *left* reference, and a *right* reference.
 In other words, every node in a binary tree can have at most two children.
 - A **full** binary tree is a binary tree where each node has either zero or two children.
 - A **complete** binary tree is a binary tree that is completely filled in reading (from left to right) each row with the possible exception of the bottom level.

-### Binary Search Tree
+## Binary Search Tree (BST)
 The defining characteristic, or the **ordering invariant**, of binary search tree:

 - At any node with a key value, k, in a binary search tree
-    - all keys of the elements in the left sub-tree must be less than k
+    - all keys of the elements in the left sub-tree must be less than $k$
-    - all keys of the elements in the right sub-tree must be greater than k.
+    - all keys of the elements in the right sub-tree must be greater than $k$
-    - Meaning no duplicate keys are allowed.
+    - Meaning no duplicate keys are allowed

-### BST Implementation
+## BST Implementation

-#### Interface
+### BST Interface

 ```Java
 public interface BSTInterface {